Prescription Drugs: Secure, Monitor and Dispose of Rx Drugs

-Quite frequently young people merely open the medicine cabinet and there before them is a variety of drugs available for the taking: Pain pills for post surgery, sleeping pills from an overseas airplane trip, cough medicine from last season’s flu.
-The time to act is now.
-You are the key to your child’s drug-free future.
+Quite frequently our youth and young adults can merely open the medicine cabinet and there before them is a variety of drugs available for the taking: pain pills for post surgery, sleeping pills from an overseas airplane trip, cough medicine from last season’s flu.
+MTAC's Partnership for Success strategies have contributed to:

-- IF YOU OR YOUR CHILD IS PRESCRIBED PAIN MEDICATION, ask your health care provider these important questions click here
+- IF YOU OR YOUR CHILD IS PRESCRIBED PAIN MEDICATION, ask your health care provider these important questions: CLICK HERE for MTAC's Wallet Card.

-- If your child is on prescribed medication MONITOR the dosages and refills.
+- If your child is on prescribed medication for a sports injury or dental/surgery, MONITOR the dosages and refills.
 Set clear rules such as not sharing and always following proper dosages.
+Click here for MTAC's Opioids & Sports Handbook.

 - Supervise your child’s Internet use: Many pharmacy sites are not regulated and will sell your child medications without prescriptions.

-- DISPOSE of all unnecessary prescription medications in the home as 71% of young adults in the Massapequas who misuse prescription drugs get them from the medicine cabinets of freiends and family.
-See below regarding safe disposal.
+DISPOSE of all unnecessary prescription medications in the home as 51% of youth (grades 7-12) in the Massapequas who misuse prescription drugs get them from the medicine cabinets of freiends and family.

-The Federal Guidelines state "Do not flush prescription drugs down the toilet or drain unless the label or accompanying patient information specifically instructs you to do so".
-For information on how to drugs that can be flushed, click here to visit the FDA’s website.
+Please note that while Federal Guidelines state "Do not flush prescription drugs down the toilet or drain unless the label or accompanying patient information specifically instructs you to do so", residents should never flush any prescriptions drugs down the toilet or drain as it affects the quality of our water supply.